deegidev/Go_NHL_API/README.md

  12. Use io package to write duplicate byte streams and catch errors.
 Returns standard output and the file we opened, which we set the log output to
  13. Get the slice of Team from teams.go and check for error
  14. Range over each of the team that we recieved and print the team.Name
-     ISSUE: Rutime error, team.Name undefined (type nhlApi.Team has no field or method name)
+     | ISSUE: Rutime error, team.Name undefined (type nhlApi.Team has no field or method name)
       SOLUTION: Went back to teams.go and re-did my steps from Step 6.
-     Was still called Teams []struct {, changed to type Team struct {
+Struct was still called Teams []struct {, changed to type Team struct {
  15. Go to main() and right click --> run go build